Geriatric Care for Senior Dogs & Cats

 Symptoms of osteoarthritis in cats are more subtle than those in dogs.
 While cats can experience a decrease in range of motion the most common symptoms of osteoarthritis in geriatric cats include weight loss, loss of appetite, depression, change in general attitude, poor grooming habits, urination or defecation outside the litter pan, and inability to jump on and off objects.
 Lameness typically seen in dogs is not commonly reported by cat owners.

-It's generally believed that about 50% of all pets in the United States die from cancer.
-Because of this, it is very important for you to bring your senior pet in to visit our vets for routine wellness exams as they grow older.
+It is generally believed at about half of all pets in the United States die of some kind of cancer.
+Because of this, it's critical that your senior pet visit your veterinarians for regularly scheduled routine exams as they age.

 Bringing your geriatric pet in for routine checkups even when they seem healthy allows your veterinarian to examine them for early signs of cancer and other diseases which respond better to treatment when caught in their earliest stages.